THEOplayer/react-native-theoplayer/doc/pip.md

 ### Android

+Picture-in-picture support for Android was added in Android 8.0 (API level 26).

-On Android the react-native app is typically a single-activity application.
+A react-native app on Android is typically a single-activity application.
 Launching picture-in-picture mode means the whole activity transitions to an _out-of-app_ PiP window.

 To enable PiP support, make sure to set `android:supportsPictureInPicture=true` in the